JingweiHu-Math/webpage/_pages/about.md

 Computing and Machine Learning* from June 16 to 25, 2025, at the University of Washington.
 For more details and to apply, see [here](https://sites.google.com/view/crg-spd/events/seattle-2025).
 --->
 - To UW students: If you are interested in doing research with me, please feel free to reach out.
-- I am co-organizing the [Seminar Series in Applied Mathematics](https://amath.washington.edu/seminar-applied-mathematics) at UW.
+- I am co-organizing the [Applied Mathematics Seminar Series](https://amath.washington.edu/seminar-applied-mathematics) at UW.
 If you are interested in giving a talk, please let me know.
 - Together with Fengyan Li and Sara Pollock, we are organizing a [topical collection](https://link.springer.com/collections/hcicbfjhhe) in *La Matematica* featuring recent advances in numerical analysis and scientific computing.
 The collection is open for submissions, with no fixed deadline.
 Please consider submitting your work.